Apple’s Q1 2018 earnings call: iPhone X and Apple Watch Series 3 are top sellers

 Views on M&A: Apple in 2017 acquired 19 companies, and always looks for something that can accelerate product roadmap, fill a gap, or create a new experience for customers.
 Apple looks at all sizes of companies, and with $163 billion in the bank will consider its options.

-During the Q&A, Apple is unlikely to discuss recently announced government investigations.
-It historically has provided nearly no guidance regarding upcoming product roadmaps, except to clarify or amplify earlier statements.
-Analysts will likely ask about the Intel/ARM processor security issue, and public moves towards an Apple video streaming service.
+During the Q&A, Apple did not discuss recently announced government investigations, the Intel/ARM processor security issue, or its recent public moves towards an Apple video streaming service.